DoReCo/multitool/README.md

 ## 3. Limitations
 No versioning has been yet set in place.
-* No dedicated interface (graphical or for console) has been put in place.
+* Only a barebone user interface (console and graphical) has been put in place.
 * Likewise, scripts don't integrate error messages.
 * Current supported formats are.
 'Praat (.TextGrid)', 'Elan (.eaf)', 'Exmaralda (.exb)', 'Pangloss (.xml)', 'TEI (.tei)'.
 * Scripts available in 'tools' should be considered deprecated by default.